pyeventsourcing/eventsourcing/docs/topics/domain.rst

 =========

-Snapshots speed up aggregate access time, by avoiding the need to retrieve and apply all the domain events when reconstructing an aggregate object.
+Snapshots speed up aggregate access time, by avoiding the need to retrieve and apply all the domain events when reconstructing an aggregate object instance.

-The library's :class:`~eventsourcing.domain.Snapshot` class can be used to create and restore snapshots of aggregates.
+The library's :class:`~eventsourcing.domain.Snapshot` class can be used to create and restore snapshots of aggregate object instances.

-The class method ``take()`` can be used to create a snapshot of an aggregate object.
+The class method :func:`~eventsourcing.domain.Snapshot.take` can be used to create a snapshot of an aggregate object instance.
+See the `discussion of snapshotting <application.html#snapshotting>`_ in the application module documentation for more information.

 .. code:: python